 - Act as a Tribal Police Liaison to the community to enhance good public relations.

-- Knowledge, understanding and ability to work with and promote Native American culture, language, traditions and communities.
+- Uses knowledge, understanding and ability to work with and promote Native American culture, language, traditions and communities.

 - Receive briefing upon arrival for duty; secure information, ask questions and participate in required departmental training and discussion of information.